exadel-inc/esl/src/modules/esl-share/README.md

 #### Observing changes in configuration

 The component is notified of any configuration changes.
-And if during the check it turns out that the list of buttons inside the component changes, then the component updates its content.
+And, if during the check it turns out that the list of buttons inside the component changes, the component updates its content.
 Accordingly, in this case, the component itself also throws an event about its own content change.

 #### Public API